henrardo/workshop-gds-repo/README.md

    [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new/henrardo/workshop-gds)

 2. Wait for the environment to set up (~2-3 minutes)
-3. Get your Neo4j credentials from your instructor
-4. Update the `.env` file with your credentials
+   - Neo4j with GDS will start automatically
+   - Python environment and dependencies will be installed
+   - Credentials will be auto-configured

-5. Open `notebooks/1_citation_setup.ipynb` and start coding!
+3. Open `notebooks/1_citation_setup.ipynb` and start coding!

-**That's it!** All dependencies are pre-installed.
+**That's it!** Neo4j + GDS is running locally in your Codespace with everything pre-configured.

 ## 🖥️ Local Development Setup